orey/graph/graph_transformations/README.md

 Another use of this strange API is to tranform graphs while getting a "cursor" of the node that is interesting for us.
 The graph transformation can return the graph, but the node returned could be used to launch another graph transformation from this rootnode.

-## Basic graph transformations
+## Basic set of graph transformations

 We believe that in the world of graphs, there are a limited number of graph transformations that can transform all graphs into whatever graph.
 This is more a philosophical statement than a real proof, but basic graph transformations can act as the basic "verbs" of a peculiar sort of DSL (domain specific language).

+If that statement is true, that would mean that every complex graph transformation could be expressed by basic graph transformations or "building block" (like a base in a vectorial space).

 We will implement all those "basic" transformations and propose convenient ways to compose them in order to make more advanced graph transformations.

-For a research background around those concepts, please refer to:
+For a background around those concepts, please refer to:

   * https://orey.github.io/papers/graph/first-article/
   * https://orey.github.io/papers/graph/staf-icgt2018/